-The huge 225-hectare swathe of land has been surrounded by a 8.6-kilometre long pest-proof fence that keeps out unwanted animals.
+The huge 225-hectare swathe of land has been surrounded by an 8.6-kilometre-long pest-proof fence that keeps out unwanted animals.
 Inside, the native species that would’ve roamed the country before the arrival of humans are able to thrive without fear of predators.

 Before the first humans came here about 800 years ago, there were no mammals in New Zealand (other than bats – which are basically birds, right?).
 It was a land of birds, insects, and reptiles… and that’s what you’ll find here at Zealandia, amongst the native plants that are also able to grow in a balanced ecosystem.

 There are kilometres of trails that start paved and accessible before gradually becoming wilder – and you can just walk them by yourself if you like.
 But I would recommend booking this official tour so a guide can help point out all the interesting animals.

 One of the ways to get to Zealandia is to walk (about 20 minutes) from the top of the Wellington Cable Car.
 It leaves Lambton Quay in the city centre and is one of the city’s most treasured icons.

 The first tramway up the hill here started in 1902 and, in its first year, it did more than 425,000 passenger trips (clearly lots of people were sick of walking home up the hill!).